Robust and Scalable Bayesian Online Changepoint Detection: Experiments

 We investigate $\DSM_m$-BOCD empirically in several numerical experiments.
 In doing so, we highlight its computational and inferential advantages over standard BOCD and $\beta$-BOCD.
 In all experiments, we choose conjugate priors as in \cref{DSM-exponential}, and $m$ and $\omega$ as in \cref{sec:DSM-BOCD}.
 All code and data is publicly available at \url{https://github.com/maltamiranomontero/DSM-bocd}.

 \paragraph{Computational complexity.}

 We compare the complexity of the three BOCD methods in different settings and show that $\DSM_m$-BOCD is considerably faster than $\beta$-BOCD, even when sampling is needed.
-Moreover, we show that $\DSM_m$ is as fast as standard BOCD when $d=1$ and the predictive posterior is available in closed form.
+Moreover, \cref{fig:complexity_mean_T} shows that $\DSM_m$ is as fast as standard BOCD when $d=1$ and the predictive posterior is available in closed form.
 See \cref{app:additional-computation-experiemnt} for details.